thisoverride/BoothSDK/readme-en.md

 ```

+# API Reference

+## Product

+- `listItems(pageIndex?: number)`: Retrieves a list of items. `pageIndex` is optional and defaults to 0.
+- `getItem(productID: number)`: Retrieves details of a specific item by its product ID.
+- `searchProducts(term: string)`: Searches for products using the provided search term.
+- `download(boothProduct: Downloadable)`: Downloads a specified product.
+Requires authentication.

+## Authenticator

+- `login(email: string, password: string): Promise<void>`: Logs in with the provided email and password.
+- `connect(): void`: Connects without credentials for limited access.

 ## **License**

 This project is licensed under the MIT license - please see the LICENSE file for more details.